 Like most other violets and pansies, this plant is edible, and its flowers make a pretty garnish on spring salads.
 Violets also have a history of being used medicinally and as garden flowers.

-Often, when we picture "herbivores," we think of large animals like cattle or deer, and even mice.
-But "herbivore" also describes a multitude of insects, and they need plant food, too.
-Violets are the special food plant of fritillary butterfly caterpillars.
+Often, when we picture herbivores, we think of large animals like cattle or deer, and even mice.
+But a multitude of insects also eat plants, including this and other violets.
+Violets, for example, are the special food plants of fritillary butterfly caterpillars.